Pavel Horváth: International career

 Horváth made his debut for the Czech Republic on 9 February 1999 in a 1–0 friendly win in Belgium, going on to amass 19 caps in three years and being selected for UEFA Euro 2000, where he did not play.

 His international career was vastly barred by the talent of fellow midfielders Patrik Berger, Pavel Nedvěd and Vladimír Šmicer.

 Coaching career

 Horváth became the manager of FC Viktoria Plzeň's U21 squad in October 2016 simultaneously with his assistant manager role for the first team of the club.

 After one year as the manager of FK Baník Sokolov, Horváth returned to Viktoria Plzeň and was hired as the U21 manager again.
 This was announced on 4 January 2019.

 On 11 March 2020 Horváth became manager of Czech First League club Příbram.
 On 15 March 2021, Horváth was sacked as the head coach of Příbram after series of poor results (39 matches, 8 wins, 5 draws, 19 losses) with team on last place of league table.

+On 27 June 2023, Horváth became manager of Bohemian Football League club Jiskra Domažlice.

+On 1 October 2024, Horváth became manager of Bohemian Football League club Baník Most-Souš.